-BCVA will be conducted at Visit 1 and Visit 6.
+BCVA will be conducted at each visit per the Schedule of Events.
+Visit 1 BCVA will be used to assess eligibility, and Visit 2 BCVA will be used as baseline value.
 Visual acuity testing should precede any examination requiring contact with the eye or instillation of study dyes.
 LogMAR visual acuity must be assessed using an ETDRS or modified ETDRS chart.
 Visual acuity testing should be performed with best correction using subject's own corrective lenses (spectacles only) or pinhole refraction.